An Efficient Algorithm for Vertex Enumeration of Arrangement: VE Algorithm Using the Zero Rule

-Moreover, compared to the Zero rule, the Criss-Cross rule is not ideal in both initialization and valid reverse.
-During the initialization process, the Zero rule is more convenient in generating all dictionaries where the pivot rule cannot be applied.
+However, compared to the Zero rule, the Criss-Cross rule is not ideal in both initialization and the reverse search.
+During the initialization process, the Zero rule is more convenient in generating all dictionaries where the pivoting rule cannot select a position.
 By Proposition \ref{prop:convergence}, through our way of initialization, the resultant dictionary with co-basis $\{g,1,2,\cdots,d\}$ is always the unique terminal dictionary.
-On the other hand, using Criss-Cross rules requires setting an objective function and generating all optimal dictionaries, which adds an extra step to the initialization process.
+Therefore, after applying the Zero rule to the algorithm, the overall enumeration process can be simplified.
+More favorably, since the terminal dictionary is the dictionary with the smallest lexicographic order co-basis among all dictionaries in the hyperplane arrangement, it can be obtained simply by renaming the hyperplanes.
+Let the first dictionary we construct satisfy $N = \{g, 1, 2, \ldots, d\}$ $B = \{d+1, \ldots, n\}$; this automatically be the unique terminal dictionary.
+While using the Criss-Cross rules requires setting an objective function and generating all optimal dictionaries, which adds an extra step to the initialization process.

-When it comes to the valid reverse, the advantages of the Zero rule are more obvious.
-The if-and-only-if condition between the Zero rule and its valid reverse is established so that all vertices are surely enumerated.
-But the Criss-Cross rule has a risk of being failed such as going into loops or skipping vertices.
-On the other hand, according to Proposition \ref{prop: d-steps conv}, the number of pivot steps of the Zero rule is bounded by $d$, whereas the pivot step of the Criss-Cross rule is exponential \cite{Roos1990AnEE, terlaky1993pivot}.
-Using the Zero rule, all dictionaries can be arrived in at most $d$-step reversals.
-At the same time, since the Zero rule can reach the unique termination in $d$ steps, using the Zero rule can skip testing valid reverse on dictionaries at the $d$-th layer, whereas the Criss-Cross rule requires studying every dictionary.
+{When it comes to the reverse search, the Zero rule is also more favorable.
+According to Proposition \ref{prop: d-steps conv}, the number of pivot steps in the Zero rule is bounded by $d$, whereas that in the Criss-Cross rule is exponential \cite{Roos1990AnEE, terlaky1993pivot}.
+We introduce the concept of layers into the algorithm.
+We assign $\mathtt{layer}=0$ to the terminal dictionary, and when a valid reverse Zero pivot is performed, we update $\mathtt{layer} = \mathtt{layer} + 1$; conversely, when a Zero pivot is performed, we update $\mathtt{layer} = \mathtt{layer} - 1$.
+Since the number of pivot steps in the Zero rule is bounded by $d$, there are no dictionaries at the $(d+1)$-th layer, meaning that there is no need to do the valid reverse Zero pivots at the $d$-th layer, which can save the cost of checking the valid reverse.}

+{Fortunately, we can adopt the idea from Avis and Fukuda \cite{avis1991pivoting} of "computing but not updating”.
+For dictionaries at the $(d-1)$-th layer, if the pivot $(s, r)$ is a valid reverse Zero pivot, we compute the pivot $(s, r)$ but do not update the dictionary being examined.
+After determining whether to output the resultant dictionary, we move directly to the next position, thereby bypassing all redundant computations on dictionaries at the $d$-th layer.
+However, the Criss-Cross rule requires examining every dictionary, which incurs more computational costs.}

+A graphic explanation of our algorithm is on the RHS of Figure \ref{fig:search_explanation}, and the pseudocode for it is presented in Algorithm \ref{alg:VE_alg_Zero_rule}.